Differential Harnack inequalities via Concavity of the arrival time: Concavity maximum principles

 Since $(x_0,y_0)$ is a local minimum,

 The ellipticity and concavity of $f$ and the joint-concavity of $b$ then imply

 The claim now follows from the monotonicity of $b$.

-\end{proof} Note that, in Theorem \ref{thm:concavity MP}, although the solution $u$ is required to be twice differential in $\Omega$ (we did not require continuity of the Hessian) and $C^1$ up to the boundary, no regularity hypotheses are needed for the functions $f$ and $b$.
+\end{proof} \begin{remark} Note that in Theorem \ref{thm:concavity MP}, although the solution $u$ is required to be twice differential in $\Omega$ and $C^1$ up to the boundary, no regularity hypotheses are needed for the functions $f$ and $b$. \end{remark}

-In the quasi-linear setting, Theorem \ref{thm:concavity MP} recovers the original result of Korevaar \cite{Korevaar83}.
-It also recovers the refinement observed by Kennington \cite{Kennington85} (see also Kawohl \cite[Theorem 3.13]{Kawohl85}).
-Indeed, we may rewrite the quasi-linear equation
+\begin{remark} In the quasi-linear setting, Theorem \ref{thm:concavity MP} recovers the original result of Korevaar \cite{Korevaar83}.
+An important refinement of Korevaar's result was obtained by Kennington \cite{Kennington85} (see also Kawohl \cite[Theorem 3.13]{Kawohl85}).
+A fully nonlinear version of Kennington's refinement can also be obtained by adapting Kawohl's argument (say) to the proof of Theorem \ref{thm:concavity MP}.